 The investor is possibly creating a ‘paper loss’ that does not accurately reflect the actual profitability of the transaction but simply needs a loss to offset capital gains.
 This is most often done using cost segregation studies and bonus depreciation.

-8. Opportunity Zone Investment
+8. Opportunity Zone Investment for Tax Credits

 Another tax loophole created by the Jobs act of 2017 is Opportunity Zone.
 This program provides tax incentives for investors to invest in low-income communities.
 It aims to stimulate economic development and job creation by providing tax benefits to investors who invest in these communities.
+This is the final; however, very complex of the 8 best strategies to defer capital gains taxes.

 Designated by the governor of each state, Opportunity Zones are selected from a pool of low-income communities identified by the U.S. Census Bureau.
 These areas typically have high poverty rates, low median income, and a lack of investment.